Mississippi votes to remove Confederate symbol from state flag

 JACKSON: Lawmakers in Mississippi voted on Sunday (Jun 28) to remove the Confederate battle standard from the state flag, after nationwide protests drew renewed attention to symbols of the United States' racist past.

-Democratic senator John Horhn said changing the flag was a "big step ... in the journey we are on to recognize everybody's God-given humanity and self-worth."
+Democratic senator John Horhn said changing the flag was a "big step ... in the journey we are on to recognise everybody's God-given humanity and self-worth."

 Senators celebrated with cheers, hugs and fist-bumps.